conspectus-io/alfred-spotlight-restore/README.md

 * Select *Clone or download* on this repository and click *Download ZIP*
 * Open alfred-spotlight-refresher-master.zip to unzip
 * Open alfred-spotlight-refresher-master folder
-* Double click indexreset and enter password when prompted
+* Double click indexreset and enter user password when prompted
 * Enter "yes" to begin the refreshing process
+* OPTIONAL: Double-click install-with-launchd.sh to schedule refreshing every two days

 ### For CLI Lovers:
 #### Run The Script: